Krnkreddy/Udemy-Coupon-Scraper-from-CourseFolder-Telegram/README.md

 ## 🚀 Features

-- 📥 Fetches messages from a specified Telegram group or channel.
+- ✅ Fetches the latest 200 messages from a public Telegram channel
-- 🔗 Extracts and visits all coursefolder.net links.
-- 🔍 Automatically finds working Udemy coupon links.
-- ⏩ Skips CAPTCHA-protected or broken links.
+- ✅ Prioritizes unseen messages using a local history file
+- ✅ Extracts CourseFolder.net links from messages
+- ✅ Navigates each CourseFolder.net page using Playwright
+- ✅ Detects and skips CAPTCHA pages
-- 📋 Outputs clean Udemy coupon URLs — no enrollment or interaction required.
+- ✅ Extracts final Udemy coupon URLs
+- ✅ Outputs links to udemy_links.txt

 ---